Align your product strategy with execution with Productboard's Jira integration.

 The JIRA timeframe can't be mapped in-app to a feature timeframe however it can be done via our API.

-Learn best practices for setting up your Jira integration.
+Learn best practices for setting up your Jira integration in our on-demand webinar.
 A member of Team Productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.

 Note: Webinars are available for trial users and paid customers only.